proflamyt/300days-of-hacking/README.md

-# 300days of hackings
+# 300 Days of Hacking
-This program is aimed at teaching young and aspiring hackers the skills they need to stand out in the pentesting community...
+This program is aimed at teaching young and aspiring hackers the skills they need to stand out in the pentesting community.
 Keep your eyes out for updates on this repo.
-Professionals/Begginers are welcomed to fork and contribute to the community...
+Professionals/Beginners are welcome to fork and contribute to the community.

 for version control and easier management

 install git on windows
-check [here](https://phoenixnap.com/kb/how-to-install-git-windows) for detailed instruction.
+check [here](https://phoenixnap.com/kb/how-to-install-git-windows) for detailed instructions.

-git is already preinstalled in most linux distro
+git is already preinstalled in most Linux distros

 > Folder should be structured like